 This image (taken by my daughter, Tasha) shows the school's ideal student with a combination of qualities and skills – wouldn't it be great if managers and leaders valued the same qualities and worked on their skills?

-Leaders, and children develop from the inside-out (Bryant & Kazan 2012) and so it is great that being self-aware is promoted.
-The school sees self-awareness as developing self-discipline, self-esteem, self-confidence, reflection – all great qualities for today’s leader.
-With self-awareness we can become a self-manager which includes the skills of; meta-cognition, independence, perseverance, diligence, organization and responsibility.
+Both leaders and children develop from the inside out and so it is great that being self-aware is promoted.
+The school sees self-awareness as developing self-discipline, self-esteem, self-confidence, and reflection – all great qualities for today’s leaders.
+With self-awareness, we can become a 'self-manager' which includes the skills of; meta-cognition, independence, perseverance, diligence, organization, and responsibility.

 I am humbled that I have had an impact on Grant's career and also vicariously on all the people that he impacts.
 The synchronicity that he has recently renamed his company Planful, meaning rich in plans - is not lost on me.